andresmascl/andresmascl/README.md

 # Welcome!

 ### What I am currently working on
-A voice assistant + playwright integration project in Python.
+A voice assistant which controls your local Brave Browser to play Youtube videos.
 For learning purposes and own home use.
 Repo at https://github.com/andresmascl/scrapbot.ai

 ### Proyects I have worked on